Black, White families, Shared Westport Block in Early 1900s

 The block of Westport from Pennsylvania to Mill between 40th and Westport Road has seen several distinct stages of development.
 Last week, the Midtown KC Post detailed some of the changes on Pennsylvania Street from the mid 1880s to the early 20th century.
 Today, we continue our trip around the block along Westport Road and then up Mill Street.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
+As part of our Uncovering History Project, the Midtown KC Post is looking at each block in Midtown, including a set of 1940 tax assessment photos available for many blocks.
+(Many people seem confused by the tax assessment photos, including a man holding a sign.
 Here’s the story behind them).

 At the corner of Westport Road and Pennsylvania, one of Kansas City’s best-known historic structures still stands.
 The building that is now Kelly’s Westport Inn has housed a number of different businesses over the years since it was built in 1850-51.
 Albert Boone bought it in 1864 and ran his trading post there.
 It was also used as a drug store and a hardware store.
 In the 1930s, it became the Wrestler’s Inn, known for live wrestling and free-flowing liquor.
 The building is on the National Register of Historic Places.